 Genre & Style:

 Filled with tuneful pop songs,Â Nobody Loves YouÂ takes audiences on a hilarious behind-the-scenes ride through reality television and into real life.
 When Jeff, a philosophy grad student, joins a dating show to win back his ex, he breaks all the rules and tries to blowÂ the game wide openâ€¦ until he meets Jenny.
 In a world where every kiss is staged for the cameras, can two people find a real connection?

 Christy Altomare, Katrina Rose Dideriksen, Peter Friedman, Olli Haaskivi, Nicholas Kohn, Mary Jo Mecca, Tonya Pinkins and Bryce Ryness

 Ideal Cast Size: 4 men, 4 women

-Allison Briner, Lizzie Hagstedt, Natalie Joy Johnson, Erik Lochtefeld, Jeff McCarthy, Annette O'Toole, Randy Redd, Robin Skye, Andy Taylor and Joel Waggoner
+Allison Briner, Elizabeth Hagstedt, Natalie Joy Johnson, Erik Lochtefeld, Jeff McCarthy, Annette O'Toole, Randy Redd, Robin Skye, Andy Taylor and Joel Waggoner